asgardius/midori-school/README.md

 This is not a priority for me, but if you want to maintain a f-droid release, i won't stop you

-# Why Ultrawide Screen support does not work on Android?

-It's because most current Android devices have notched screens, something that Linux smartphones like Pinephone doesn't have

 # Your game will be released on Nintendo Switch 2?

 I won't release my games on consoles owned by companies that destroy everything.
 But if someday that console get a method to install Linux on it, this game will work there